RPiOVN/p2pvps-server/specifications/high-level-overview.md

 ### Extensions to the expiration date
 * This would best be handled within the Vue application.
 Renters could log in and request an extension.
 * This request would generate an OB contract that they would then purchase.

+### Logging
+* The NPM package `winston` needs to be implemented into all aspects of the server and client.
+Right now there is no logging and it will be needed to scale up tests and usage of the software.